yanlynnnnn/tp/docs/DeveloperGuide.md

 * 1a.
 Task description is empty.

     * 1a1.
-GrAB3 shows an error message
+GrAB3 shows an error message.

         Use case resumes at step 2.

 **UC02: Delete a task**

-**Preconditions: A task list must exist**
+**Preconditions: TaskSchedule must exist**

 **Guarantees: The task specified by the user will be deleted**

 **MSS**

-1. User requests to list all tasks
+1. User requests to list all tasks.
-2. GrAB3 shows a list of tasks
+2. GrAB3 shows a list of tasks from the TaskSchedule.
-3. User requests to delete a specific task in the list
+3. User requests to delete a specific task in the TaskSchedule.
-4. GrAB3 deletes the task
+4. GrAB3 deletes the task.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The TaskSchedule is empty.

   Use case ends.

 * 3a.
-The given index is invalid.
+The specified task does not exist.

     * 3a1.
 GrAB3 shows an error message.